Semi-supervised Shelter Mapping for WASH Accessibility Assessment in Rohingya Refugee Camps: Materials and Methods

-\textbf{Overview.} Our method follows a student–teacher paradigm, which is particularly effective for semi-supervised learning in segmentation tasks with limited labeled data.
-In this framework, the teacher model provides initial guidance derived from unlabeled data to the student model, enabling the student to learn more reliably by incorporating this guidance throughout the training process.
-Each model takes an image as input $x$ and returns a probability map $p = f(x)$, which is converted to a binary mask $\hat{y}$ via thresholding.
-Due to spatial misalignments (e.g., image distortion and geometric errors) within the labeled data, an alignment pre-processing step is applied before training, as detailed in Section~\ref{sec: alignment}.
-The teacher model \( f_{\theta_t} \) is first pre-trained on the labeled data using a standard cross-entropy loss:
+Given the constraints of limited pixel-level annotations and domain shifts inherent in humanitarian remote sensing, we propose a student-teacher paradigm enhanced by a promptable foundation model (\cref{fig:segmentation_model}).
+This method operates on a pseudo-labeling approach where a teacher model provides initial guidance derived from unlabeled data to a student model, enabling the student to learn more reliably by incorporating this guidance throughout the training process.
+Each model takes an image as input $x$ and returns a probability map $p=f_{\theta}(x)$, which is converted into a binary mask $\hat{y}$ via thresholding.

-After training, the teacher model generates coarse predictions $\hat{y}^t$ for the unlabeled images.
-These predictions are refined using a pre-trained Segment Anything Model (SAM)~\cite{kirillov2023segment} \( g \), whose zero-shot capability boosts instance-segmentation performance across unfamilar scenes in which the teacher model can fail to recognize objects.
-This produces more accurate pseudo-labels \( \tilde{y} \) that serve as a supervisor for predictions $\hat{y}^s$ of the student model \( f_{\theta_s} \), as detailed in Section~\ref{sec: method_pseudo_label_refinement}.
-To further mitigate the distribution shift between training and test data, we adopt the test-time adaptation.
-Specifically, the student model is optimized on the unlabeled data using a combination of a segmentation loss and an entropy-based regularization for test-time adaptation: